-<h3>Chapter 4.</h3>
+CHAPTER 4

-I now come to the tract, &#8220;Are Elders to be established?&#8221; Its author and those who with him oppose the truth may rest assured that they have something far different to do than to rejoice at the opportunity which the ill-worded sentence of a brother has given them, of falsifying and blackening the principles of &#8220;brethren.&#8221; They have to do with God, who protects His truth&#8212;a God who humbles His own when they have need of it, but who knows how to judge those that oppose Him and His truth.
+I now come to the tract, "Are Elders to be established?"

+Its author and those who with him oppose the truth may rest assured that they have something far different to do than to rejoice at the opportunity which the ill-worded sentence of a brother has given them, of falsifying and blackening the principles of "brethren."
+They have to do with God, who protects His truth -- a God who humbles His own when they have need of it, but who knows how to judge those that oppose Him and His truth.

-I now approach the root of the question.|| This is very plainly the position of our brother, M. Foulquier.
+I now approach the root of the question¦.

+¦ This is very plainly the position of our brother, M. Foulquier.
 For he complains that the authority of the elders is made to rest solely on this nomination by men, when they say that without it they could not obey them.
 And without denying that at first they were officially set up, it is none the less a very evil principle to say, in the case where God had appointed them, that they could not obey them if man had not had a share in their appointment; for that is to substitute obedience on the ground of a human right for the spiritual and scriptural obedience of a new heart.
 I point out here an inconsistency which has been imputed to me, because, on the one hand, I desire to recognize them when manifested, and that, on the other hand, man has neither the discernment nor the authority necessary to nominate them.
 There is none.
-To recognize is a humble, fitting act&#8212;it is the duty of every believer, when he sees any work of God.
+To recognize is a humble, fitting act -- it is the duty of every believer, when he sees any work of God.
 To nominate, is an act of authority.
 When the thing is manifested, it needs no discernment, and I recognize it; but to exercise an act of authority in placing men in that position, I have need of discernment.
 If I find in a bad soil splendid harvests, or peace amongst a disturbed population, I at once recognize of course the good farmer, the able ruler.
 But to choose the manager of an estate or the president of a republic, I must needs understand agriculture or politics; further, I must know men; and finally, I must have the authority necessary thereto.